waldo-irc/shellcoding/README.md

 # shellcoding
 Just a collection of scripts to help out with basic custom shellcoding.

-Plans to integrate everything toghether in the future and pipe to cfuzz
+- Plans to integrate everything toghether in the future and pipe to cfuzz.

+- Encoding coming eventually?

 ##Stringhex
     root@kali:~/shellcoding# stringhex /bin//sh